 Checkpoints represent points during the generation, at which the intermediate models should be preserved.
 References that will be resolved later in the generation will be able to look-up nodes in the stored intermediate models for their resolution through mapping labels.
 You can view these checkpoint models in the Project View tool window:

-<TODO - may be this is no longer valid> These intermediate checkpoint models are preserved until you shutdown MPS or until you rebuild the models or the models that they depend on.
+These intermediate checkpoint models are preserved until you shutdown MPS or until you rebuild the models or the models that they depend on.
 Alternatively you can remove them manually:

 Checkpoints provide synchronization points between different plans.
 The checkpoint models are denoted with a stereotype that matches the name of a checkpoint the model has been created with.
 Models are persisted alongside the generated sources using the naming scheme of <plan-name>-<checkpoint name>.

 Distinct statements allow for capturing different aspects of a checkpoint.